 The only exception is patients who are eligible for more than one type of health assessment (that is, the patient belongs to more than one eligible patient category).
 However, the frequency of service restrictions also apply to these services.

-If a medical practitioner is not sure if a patient is eligible for an MBS health assessment service, they may telephone the Department of Human Services on 132011, with the patient present, to check eligibility.
+If a medical practitioner is not sure if a patient is eligible for an MBS health assessment service, they may telephone Services Australia on 132011, with the patient present, to check eligibility.